klutchell/balena-mediaserver/README.md

 ### Syncthing

-Available via `http://syncthing:8384` internally or port `8384` on your Tailnet.
+Available via `http://localhost:8384` on the `service:proxy` network or port `8384` on your Tailnet.

 Configure a new sync by adding sources from `/volumes/`.